Exploiting segmentation labels and representation learning to forecast therapy response of PDAC patients: Methods

 \subsection{Stage II: Segmentation}

-As the second pipeline component, we train a $3$-D segmentation network.
-This model is more expensive in terms of training and inference time, as well as more prone to inaccuracies compared to our slice classification model.
+As the second pipeline component, we train a $3$-D segmentation network.For this, we use a voxel-based architecture, \textit{DynU-Net} from MonAI \cite{monai} model zoo.
+The segmentation step is more expensive in terms of training and inference time, as well as more prone to inaccuracies compared to our slice classification model.
 However, its contributes considerable utility to the overall pipeline.
 It allows us to reduce the search space not only in the $z$-direction as above, but also in the $x$ and $y$ directions by converting the segmentation to a bounding box around the organ.
 Moreover, we later feed the predicted segmentations as additional image channels to the next stage and thus introduce additional (assistive) information.
 This approach is motivated by the human geometric pattern-matching approach, where the detection of specific shapes facilitates overall recognition.
 Lastly, we can reuse the network weights of the encoder for the next stage of the pipeline and profit from task-specific pre-trained weights as a \textit{transfer learning} scheme.
-This stage of the pipeline achieved a Dice score of $77\%$ on the pancreas and $40\%$ on the tumour on the held-out validation set.
+The re-utilisation of weights allows us to reduce the size of the RECIST classifier network and thus the computational power and training and inference time decrease.